universal-ctags/ctags/docs/tmain.rst

 2. capture stdout, stderr and exit status, and
 3. compare them with `stdout-expected.txt`, `stderr-expected.txt`,
    and `exit-expected.txt`.
+4. compares it with `tags-expected.txt` if run.sh generates `tags` file.

 See also `tmain_run` and `tmain_compare` functions in `misc/units`.